Dorset Peoples Assemblies on Climate Emergency

 Dorset Council declared a climate emergency in May 2019 and have spent the past 18 months gathering “facts” and writing a strategy and action plan.

 Dorset Council recognise that global warming, climate change and species loss is real.
 In their strategy they state, “we have only 8-10 years at the current rate, within which serious action is required to avert this crisis and avoid the worst impacts.”

 Dorset Council believes we have less than a decade to drastically reduce our carbon emissions and prevent further wildlife loss.
 However, the strategy and action plan works to a 20 year timeframe to become a net zero carbon Council, and 30 years to be a net zero carbon county.
 There is a disconnect between what Dorset Council say and what they intend to do.

 Dorset Council’s Public Consultation on the strategy and action plan closed on 20th January 2021.

-In November and early December we held six People’s Assemblies will provide an opportunity for you to talk with other people across Dorset about the emergency and Dorset Council’s response to it.
+In November and early December we held six People’s Assemblies to provide an opportunity for you to talk with other people across Dorset about the emergency and Dorset Council’s response to it.

 The consultation is our chance to tell the Council what we think of the action plan.
 Those who attended the assemblies considered these questions:

 - Does it reflect the urgency they say is needed?

 - Is this an emergency response that will keep us our communities and our environment safe and secure?

 - What’s missing?